nianod/nianod/README.md

 - 🛠️ Advocate of clean code, problem-solving, and continuous learning

-- 🎯 Goal: To merge AI, cybersecurity, and backend development to build impactful, future-ready solutions
+- 🎯 Goal: To merge AI, DevOps, and backend development to build impactful, future-ready solutions

 ---